COOKIE POLICY

 https://it-it.facebook.com/

 5.5.
-The user may exercise the above-described rights at any time (except for the right under Art.
-77 of the GDPR) by using the contact details set out in art.
-6.
+The user may exercise the above rights at any time (with the exception of the right under Article 77 of the GDPR) by using the contact details provided in Article 6.

 6. Contact details.

-(in the person of their legal representative pro tempore)
+(in the person of its pro tempore legal representative)